A. Peter (2 Pe 1:1)

 A. External Evidence

-1. The Church Fathers: [None of the early Fathers definitely quotes 2nd Peter.
-Eusiebus, the great church historian of the fourth century, listed 2 Peter, along with 2 and 3 John and James as antilegomena (books spoken against as belonging in the Bible)]
+1. The Church Fathers: None of the early Fathers definitely quotes Second Peter.
+Eusebius, the great church historian of the fourth century, listed 2 Peter, along with 2 and 3 John and James as Antilegomena (books spoken against as belonging in the Bible)

 b.
 Cited or alluded to by Clement of Rome (c.
 95-96)